-In our area, the most common amount for a buyer to put down as earnest money is 1%.
+In our area, the most common amount for a buyer to put down as earnest money is 1-2% of the purchase price.
 But it varies depending on many factors.
 We can chat about how much you should put down as a good faith deposit once we assess the situation on a home you're making an offer on.